-but that ceteris paribus more variable compensation is associated with lower audit quality (especially in medium-size firms).160
+portfolio and the acquisition of new clients.236 Larger accounting firms tend to have more variable compensation practices (presumably because they are less in need of risk-sharing), but ceteris paribus more variable compensation is associated with lower audit quality (especially in medium-size firms).237

-Any regulatory intervention in compensation systems intended to improve audit independence and quality would have to struggle balancing the goals of risk-sharing and incentivizing partners to perform with the possible risk of creating a pressure-cooker atmosphere to maximize revenue by pleasing clients.
+Any regulatory intervention in compensation systems intended to improve audit independence and quality would have to struggle with balancing the goals of risk-sharing and incentivizing partners to perform with the possible risk of creating a pressure-cooker atmosphere to maximize revenue by pleasing clients.
 Moreover, regulation of fee systems needs to grapple with the difficulty of taking into account that firms at least implicitly reward partners for acquiring new clients.
-Even if regulation mandated a firm-wide pool using a lock-step or sharing system, presumably the prospective ability to acquire new clients would be taken into account when firms invite a prospective new partner to join.
-The same is true for reforms requiring the inclusion variable compensations not based on profit-making, e.g. based on internal audit quality reviews, which recent European research suggests that may mitigate negative incentive effects.161
+Even if regulation mandated a firm-wide pool using a lockstep or sharing system, presumably the prospective ability to acquire new clients would be taken into account when firms invite a prospective new partner to join.
+The same is true for reforms requiring the inclusion of variable compensations not based on profit making (but instead based on, for example, internal audit quality reviews, which recent European research suggests that may mitigate negative incentive effects238).

-Consequently, in our view reforms should not require accounting firms to implement a sharing system that excludes performance-oriented components more consistently than at present.162 Sensible reform should emphasize increased transparency of compensation systems and their incentive effects.
-In many countries, audit firms already have to publish "transparency reports", e.g. under Art.
-40 of the EU Audit Directive.
-Under this section, audit firms already must, among other things, annually disclose their legal structure and ownership, as well as what internal measures auditor firms undertake to ensure independence.
-They must disclose "information concerning the basis for the partners' remuneration."163 However, the actual transparency reports are often rather general on this particular point and may include a few paragraphs that explain that there are fixed and variable components of partner compensation.
-While audit firms have to list public interest clients, they are not required to list engagement partners for each of them.
+Consequently, reforms should preferably not require accounting firms to implement a sharing system that excludes performance-oriented components more consistently than at present.239 Sensible reform should emphasize increased transparency of compensation systems and their incentive effects.
+In many countries, audit firms already have to publish "transparency reports" (e.g., under Art.
+40 of the EU Audit Directive).
+Under Art.
+40, audit firms already must, among other things, annually disclose their legal structure and ownership, as well as what internal measures they undertake to ensure independence.240 They must disclose "information concerning the basis for the partners' remuneration."241 However, the actual